brandnewbox/bnb-dip-defaults/README.md

 Install [dip](https://github.com/bibendi/dip).

-Clone this repository onto your machine.
+After dip is installed, clone the bnb-dip-defaults repository onto your machine.
 Location does not matter.

 Create a symbolic link to this projects `dip.yml` file in your home directory (or some other high level directory that contains all of your BNB projects).